dannasman/dannasman.github.io/docs/_posts/2022-10-21-hacktoberfest.md

 # Ending words

 Overall this challenge was fun and educational.
 It was insightful to see how people around the globe have come together to work on projects that bring value.
-Below is a holopin board displaying the pins I've managed to gather so far during aHacktoberfest 2022!
+Below is a holopin board displaying the pins I've managed to gather so far during Hacktoberfest 2022!
 [![@dannasman's Holopin board](https://holopin.me/dannasman)](https://holopin.io/@dannasman)